paxswill/evesrp/README.md

     pip install psycopg2

 From there, you just need to create an instance of the app and run it.
-The example below uses Flask's built-in webserver.
+The simple example below uses Flask's built-in webserver.

     from evesrp import create_app